Siddhant2105s/Bring-Your-Own-Device-BOYD-System/README.md

 ## Requirements and Business Rules
 The system is designed to meet the following requirements:
-1. Employee and Department Management: o	Each employee belongs to a department, which has a unique department code, name, mailbox number, and phone number. o	Employee details include employee number, name, email, title, and department code.
+### 1. Employee and Department Management:
+•	Each employee belongs to a department, which has a unique department code, name, mailbox number, and phone number.
+•	Employee details include employee number, name, email, title, and department code.
-2. Project Management:
+### 2. Project Management:
-o	Projects are created to address specific business issues, with project teams consisting of members from one or more departments. o	Project details include project ID, name, description, start date, and end date.
+•	Projects are created to address specific business issues, with project teams consisting of members from one or more departments.
+•	Project details include project ID, name, description, start date, and end date.
-3. Device Registration and Management: o	All devices (desktop, laptop, smartphone, tablet) must be registered with the IT department. o	Device details include brand, model, value, operating system, registration date, activation date, MAC address, and security features (e.g., screen lock, BitLocker).
+3. Device Registration and Management:
+•	All devices (desktop, laptop, smartphone, tablet) must be registered with the IT department.
+•	Device details include brand, model, value, operating system, registration date, activation date, MAC address, and security features (e.g., screen lock, BitLocker).
-4. BYOD Approval and Activation: o	Devices must be approved by an IT supervisor and activated by a systems administrator. o	Approval and activation dates are recorded.
+4. BYOD Approval and Activation:
+•	Devices must be approved by an IT supervisor and activated by a systems administrator.
+•	Approval and activation dates are recorded.
-5. Corporate Accounts and Software Installation: o	Corporate accounts are created for BYOD devices, with Microsoft 365, OneDrive, and other business applications installed. o	Software installations are tracked for each device.
+5. Corporate Accounts and Software Installation:
+•	Corporate accounts are created for BYOD devices, with Microsoft 365, OneDrive, and other business applications installed.
+•	Software installations are tracked for each device.
-6. Service Access and Permissions: o	Employees are granted access to shared services (e.g., HR, Payroll) based on their role and department. o	Two-factor authentication is required for accessing services.
+6. Service Access and Permissions:
+•	Employees are granted access to shared services (e.g., HR, Payroll) based on their role and department.
+•	Two-factor authentication is required for accessing services.
-7. Network Access and Security: o	Devices are authenticated using MAC addresses, and two-factor authentication is required for Wi-Fi access. o	Desktop devices have static IP addresses, while mobile devices receive temporary IP addresses.
+7. Network Access and Security:
+•	Devices are authenticated using MAC addresses, and two-factor authentication is required for Wi-Fi access.
+•	Desktop devices have static IP addresses, while mobile devices receive temporary IP addresses.
 ________________________________________
 Database Design
 Entity-Relationship Diagram (ERD)